The Best Vanguard Funds for 401(k) Retirement Savers

 In last year's review of Vanguard's most popular 401(k) funds, we said that investors who had chosen an S&P 500 index fund over Vanguard Windsor II would have done better over the past decade.
 That's still true.

 But context matters.
-VWNFX focuses on value-priced stocks – and those stocks have lagged growthier shares by a wide margin.
-And relative to its peers – funds that invest in value-priced large companies – Vanguard Windsor II is starting to shine brightly.
-Over the past two years, the fund's 23.8% annualized return ranks among the top 3% of all large value funds.
+VWNFX focuses on value-priced stocks, and those stocks have lagged growthier shares by a wide margin.
+Plus, relative to its peers – funds that invest in value-priced large companies – Vanguard Windsor II is starting to shine brightly.
+Over the past three years, the fund's 13.4 % annualized return ranks among the top 9% of all large value funds.

 A change in management might be behind the fund's recent fortunes.
 In late 2019, Vanguard dismissed two subadvisers and added a new one: Aristotle Capital Management.
 Aristotle joins three other firms: Lazard Asset Management, Sanders Capital and Hotchkis & Wiley Capital Management.

 Each firm has a value bent but slightly different approaches.
 Lazard focuses on highly profitable companies trading at low relative valuation.
 Hotchkis & Wiley favors measures such as tangible assets, sustainable cash flow and the potential for business performance to improve.
 Sanders looks for companies that trade at a discount to its assessment of expected total return.
 And Aristotle likes to invest in high-quality businesses all over the world that trade at attractive prices and that have a catalyst to kick share prices up over a three- to five-year period.
 The firms run slivers of the portfolio independently.
 As a whole, the fund holds roughly 180 stocks.